taoensso/carmine/README.md

 => ["PONG" "OK" "bar"]
 ```

 Note that sending multiple commands at once like this will employ [pipelining](http://redis.io/topics/pipelining).
 The replies will be queued server-side and returned all at once as a vector.
+By default, if a single command is in the body of `wcar` the value of the command is returned.
+To always return a vector, add the `:as-pipeline` argument to `wcar`.

 If the server responds with an error, an exception is thrown: